-This page provides you with Dentist resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Dentist resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Dentist resume.

 Let’s start with the layout: you want a nice and simple one that is easy to understand and that will allow the recruiter to find the important pieces of information with ease.
 The reverse-chronological layout is what you want to go for: it does show your most recent work at the top, highlighting the best wins of your last few years!